 global object.
 Open a terminal, start a Node REPL (prompt).

-global at the prompt to see what the object is all about:
+global at the prompt and hit enter to see what the object is all about:

 global object is equivalent to the